 Q: As you interact with so many new startups and manufacturers, what is your opinion on the current state of the Z-Wave market?
 What part does innovation have in the manufacturing process of Z-Wave products?
 What are the most popular home automation products among new and old manufacturers?

-Dr. Paetz: The big beauty of Z-Wave is that its not only a wireless technology but it forms an ecosystem of interoperable device.
+Dr. Paetz: The big beauty of Z-Wave is that it’s not only a wireless technology but it forms an ecosystem of an interoperable device.
 They come from very large companies such as Samsung or LG but from small companies too.
 This is a win-win for both sides.
 The large companies bring stability and credibility while the small companies offer creativity and innovation.